bradleyd/external_config/README.md

 ExternalConfig can be used for when you need to have a configuration file outside of your application but still want to use `Mix.Config` style.

+This becomes very useful when your application is a release.

 * see `test/support/sample.config` for example.